chaotic-coconut/particle-tracker/README.md

 # particle-tracker

-This repository shows the public interfaces and overall structure of a C++ simulation framework I use for long-running numerical experiments on particle dispersal in the ocean.
+This repository shows the interfaces and overall structure of a C++ simulation framework I use for long-running numerical experiments on particle dispersal in the ocean.
 At the moment, the public version mainly contains header files that define the main components, data flow, and validation logic in the code.